Why 510 Thread Batteries Remain the Standard

 How do I know when my 510 battery is fully charged?

-Most batteries indicate full charge through LED color change (often green) or by turning off the LED entirely.
-Batteries with displays show percentage reaching 100%.
-Typical charge time is 45-90 minutes from empty, depending on capacity and charger.
-Avoid leaving batteries charging overnight.
+Most batteries change LED color (usually to green) or turn off the LED.
+Batteries with displays show 100%.
+Charging takes 45-90 minutes from empty.
+Don't leave it charging overnight.